nrwl/nx/CONTRIBUTING.md

 The scope must be one of the following:

-- angular - anything Angular specific
 - core - anything Nx core specific
+- js - anything related to @nrwl/js package or general js/ts support
 - nxdev - anything related to docs infrastructure
 - nextjs - anything Next specific
 - nest - anything Nest specific